ozlemgulp/create-pipeline/README.md

 ### Artifacts
 [![artifacts](./img/artifacts.png)](https://github.com/ozlemgulp/create-pipeline/actions)<br/>

-*After each job runs generated files or reports able to upload to the artifacts `actions/upload-artifact@v2` with defined *name* and *path*
+*After each job runs generated files or reports able to upload to the artifacts `actions/upload-artifact@v2` with defined *name* and *path*.<br/>
-*User able to download generated reports or files by clicking them.
+*User able to download generated reports or files by clicking them.<br/>

 ## For Detailed Information
 To more information about github actions and generated pipeline please check [**blank.yml**](https://github.com/ozlemgulp/create-pipeline/blob/master/.github/workflows/blank.yml)